reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     private long id;
 }
 ```
 To define the sequence generator, we annotate the field with the `@SequenceGenerator`.
-We declare the name for the Hibernate, the sequence name, and the initial value.
+We declare the name for Hibernate, the sequence name, and the initial value.
 After defining the generator, we need to connect it to the `@GeneratedValue` annotation by setting its name in the `generator` attribute.

-The sequence strategy uses the sequences from the databases to determine which primary key to chose next.

 #### Table Generation Strategy
-Similar to the sequence generator, the table strategy uses the table to keep track of which primary key can be next:
+The table strategy uses separate table to keep track of which primary key can be next:
 ```java
 @Entity(name = "book")
 public class Book {